Ron Nicol Plays

 "lively, inventive and often hilarious" (Amateur Stage) "full of fun and good humour" (Ross-shire Journal)

 "We performed your wonderful play and managed to win the Junior Section of the Highland Division.
 It was really good to find something in which we could cast the whole of our P6/7 and which allowed our strong players to perform.
 The humour, balance and pace really allowed us to show what they could do.
-Thanks."
+Thank."
 (Auchtertyre Primary School)

 (There is a full-length version of this play - see 'Childe Rowland' in Full Length Plays)